quipper/actions-runner/README.md

 # quipper/actions-runner [![build](https://github.com/quipper/actions-runner/actions/workflows/build.yaml/badge.svg)](https://github.com/quipper/actions-runner/actions/workflows/build.yaml)

-This is a general-purpose container image of self-hosted runners in GitHub Actions.
+This is a container image of [actions/runner](https://github.com/actions/runner) for RunnerScaleSets.
-It is designed for RunnerScaleSets.

 ## Purpose

-This extends the official image of [actions/runner](https://github.com/actions/runner) to solve the following issues:
+We extend the official image of actions/runner to solve the following issues:

-- GitHub does not provide a multi-architectures image.
+- It does not provide a multi-architectures image.
-  We cannot run a job on arm64 nodes until [actions/runner#2630](https://github.com/actions/runner/pull/2630) is accepted.
+  We need to run a job on both amd64 and arm64 nodes ([#56720](https://github.com/orgs/community/discussions/56720))
-- GitHub does not provide an image which includes both runner and dockerd.
+- It does not provide an image including dockerd.
-  It is desired to run both in same container for the resource efficiency in Kubernetes node.
+  We would like to run both in same container for the resource efficiency in Kubernetes node

 As well as we add some packages for our workflows.
 We'd like to keep the image small as possible.